SKIP TO PAGE CONTENT

 Photo: The main building at University College Cork is built of stone, surrounds the quadrangle, and features a central tower with battlements.

-In June of 2026, Texas A&M University-Texarkana students will have the opportunity to study abroad in Ireland, staying in the city of Cork, on the University College Cork (UCC) campus.
-Accommodations will be provided in university housing, and course offerings include literature, sociology, and integrated studies with an emphasis on Irish culture.
-Program costs and transportation details are still being determined.
-Faculty and staff contacts for the program are Dr. Bill Lancaster, Dr. Kim Murray, Dr. Jenni deBie, and Celeste McNeil.
+In June of 2027, Texas A&M University-Texarkana students will travel to Ireland to study the literature and the culture that influenced that literature, staying in the city of Cork on the University College Cork (UCC) campus.
+Accommodations will be provided in university housing, and course offerings include English 2331-World Literature, with an emphasis on Irish culture and literature, and English 497/597: Special Topics: The Irish Novel.
+Program costs will be determined soon.
+For more program information, contact Dr. Bill Lancaster or Dr. Jennifer Davis.

-June 26-July 3: Complete course work for Summer I classes.
+June 24-July 2: Complete course work for Summer I classes.

 Locations: Cork, Ireland with trips to various locations and time to explore on your own or in groups.